 Organ donation: retrieval upon death

-Verified 02 June 2023 - Legal and Administrative Information Directorate (Prime Minister)
+Verified 22 January 2025 - Directorate for Legal and Administrative Information (Prime Minister)

 If you have not expressed a choice about the removal of your organs, your consent is presumed.
 So you're an organ donor unless you have expressed your refusal during your lifetime.